 Finding a Deadbeat Parent: State Procedures and Tactics

-See the Office of Child Support Enforcement's State and Tribal Child Support Agency Contacts directory for more information on how to locate a parent for child support.
+The State and Tribal Child Support Agency Contacts directory maintained by the federal government provides more information on how to find a parent for child support.

-How to Locate a Parent in Another State
+How to Find a Parent for Child Support in Another State

-In practice, custodial parents who are unable to find an out-of-state deadbeat parent usually must either do the investigative work themselves (made easier using the Internet) or hire a private investigator (PI).
+In practice, custodial parents who are unable to find an out-of-state deadbeat parent usually must either do the investigative work themselves or hire a private investigator (PI).
 Some PIs are licensed to operate in more than one state.
 Also, you may be able to recover the cost of hiring a PI from the noncustodial parent.

 Trying to Find a Parent?
 A Child Support Attorney Can Help